Illustration of a lifter doing a 5-day workout split to build more muscle.

 The 5-Day Outlift split focuses on progressive overload.
 Try your best to outlift yourself every workout, especially on the first exercise.

-• Volume: We have 4–5 exercises in each workout by default.
+- Volume: We have 4–5 exercises in each workout by default.
 In our experience testing these routines on ourselves and clients, this tends to be the best starting point.
-If you want a minimalist routine, use the first exercise (the main exercise) and pick one more (of your choice).
-If you want more than 4–5 exercises, add another.

-• Schedule: We recommend scheduling your rest days after Deadlift Day and Chin-Up Day.
+- Schedule: We recommend scheduling your rest days after Deadlift Day and Chin-Up Day.
 That way, your back muscles have more time to recover before you train them again.
-However, back muscles are surprisingly tough.
-If you need to shift those rest days around, you’ll be okay.
+But back muscles are surprisingly tough.
+If you do workouts Monday through Friday, you’ll be okay.

 Conclusion